 Stenosing Tenosynovitis (Trigger Finger)

 Tendons (cordlike fibers that attach muscle to bone and allow you to bend your fingers) are held in place on the bones by a series of ligaments called pulleys.
 These pulleys form a series of arches through which the tendons run along the bone.
-To keep tendons moving smoothly through these pulleys, the tendons are wrapped in a slick membrane called tenosynovium.
-Irritation to the tendon or the tenosynovium may cause a nodule to form, which makes it difficult for the tendon to slide through the pulley.
+The tendons, wrapped in a slick membrane called tenosynovium to keep them moving smoothly through these pulleys.
+Irritation to the tendon or the tenosynovium may cause a nodule to form, making it difficult for the tendon to slide through the pulley.
 When the tendon catches and then suddenly releases, you feel a “triggering” sensation.

 Causes of Trigger Finger

-The cause of a trigger finger is not always clear.
-Anything that irritates the tendons in the finger, such as repeated use of tools, rheumatoid arthritis, gout, or diabetes can lead to the development of trigger finger.
+The cause of a trigger finger is not always exact.
+Anything that irritates the finger’s tendons, such as repeated use of tools, rheumatoid arthritis, gout, or diabetes, can lead to trigger finger development.
 When you have a trigger finger, you will feel discomfort or pain where the finger or thumb joins the palm.
 You may have swelling or thickening at the base of the finger or thumb.
-A clicking sensation is often felt when the finger is bent.
-The finger may lock in a bent or straight position.
+A clicking sensation is felt when the finger is bent, and the finger may lock in a bent or straight position.
 Your doctor can tell from examining your finger or thumb whether a tendon is inflamed and triggering is occurring.

 Trigger Finger Treatment

 The treatment for a trigger finger is aimed at decreasing the inflammation around the tendon and tendon sheath, which includes: